sciapp/gr/lib/grm/grplot/README.md

 two-dimensional coordinate system.

 The expected data are columns.
 Each column will be interpreted as a single plot.
 Multiple columns lead to multiple plots.
-The column values are interpreted as y values.
+The column values are interpreted as y-values.
 There is also a special case of the scatter plot where the size of the points can be given.

 Possible parameters for the scatter plot are: